jacklorusso/rsso/README.md

 max_history_per_feed = 200
 ```

 you will still only see 200 items.
-You would need to override the default if you are looking to list more than the default maximum of 200 items for a single feed.
+You would need to override `max_history_per_feed` in your config file if you are looking to list more than that.

 ### State file